 Things To Do After Installing Linux Mint

 So congratulation buddy for successfully installing Linux Mint in your machine.
 Now it’s time to make your journey a bit easy, smooth and of course a better one.
-Here I will share with you a list of some basic yet effective tips to do after installing Linux Mint.
+Here I will share with you a list of some essential yet useful tips to do after installing Linux Mint.
 These best practices make your Linux system much user-friendly.
 So sit tight and let’s begin with a few recommended Things To Do After Installing Linux Mint.

 Note: While writing this content, I have used Linux Mint Cinnamon, but that doesn’t mean you can not use all these tips and recommendations on Linux Mint MATE or Linux Mint Xfce.